 32. Keep houseplants to clean your indoor air.

-33. Pack your lunchin reusable containers.
+33. Pack your lunch

-34. Pour your drink into a water bottle.
+34. Pour your drink into a water bottle

 36. Eat on washable dishes.

-37. Replace light bulbs with LED.
+37. Replace light bulbs with LED

 38. Avoid canned goods to limit exposure to BPA found in cans.